 Raymore is a medium-sized city located in the state of Missouri.
 With a population of 22,941 people and five constituent neighborhoods, Raymore is the 31st largest community in Missouri.

 Raymore real estate is some of the most expensive in Missouri, although Raymore house values don't compare to the most expensive real estate in the U.S.

 Also of interest is that Raymore has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in Raymore in 2010 was $35,912, which is wealthy relative to Missouri, and upper middle income relative to the rest of the US.
 This equates to an annual income of $143,648 for a family of four.

 Raymore is a somewhat ethnically-diverse city.
 The people who call Raymore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Raymore residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Raymore include German, Irish, English, French, and Italian.

 The most common language spoken in Raymore is English.
-Other important languages spoken here include Polish and French.
+Other important languages spoken here include Polish and Spanish.